yuzhimanhua/yuzhimanhua.github.io/index.md

 ## What's New [[What's Not New...](old.md)]
 2025-07 to 2025-12 Invited to be a PC member of [KDD 2026](https://kdd2026.kdd.org) (Area Chair) and [WWW 2026](https://www2026.thewebconf.org).

+2025-10-08 Our [paper](papers/wsdm25.pdf) on Scientific Document Retrieval was selected as one of the top-ranked papers published at [WSDM 2025](https://www.wsdm-conference.org/2025) and invited to the "Best Papers of WSDM 2025" Special Issue of ACM TIST!

 2025-08-20 One paper got accepted by [EMNLP 2025 Findings](https://2025.emnlp.org)!

 2025-08-03 Attended [KDD 2025](https://kdd2025.kdd.org) in Toronto, Canada.
 Thrilled to receive the [ACM SIGKDD Dissertation Award Runner-Up](https://kdd2025.kdd.org/awards) and give my [award talk](https://www.youtube.com/watch?v=xjytpDE_nko&t=1550)!